Career Definition for a Medical Receptionist

 Medical receptionists greet patients and answer telephones, but their job responsibilities can also extend to collecting co-pays, filing medical records and making appointments.
 In addition, medical receptionists input patient information into electronic records systems, take messages and provide patients with general information.
-The U.S. Bureau of Labor Statistics (BLS) reports that, of all receptionists, 19% worked in physicians' offices, and 7% worked in dentist offices as of 2012.
+The U.S. Bureau of Labor Statistics (BLS) reports that, of all receptionists, 45% worked in the healthcare and social assistance industry, as of 2016.

 Medical receptionists must have a high school diploma or GED, the BLS reports.
 Many community colleges and vocational schools offer training in this field that could be beneficial to aspiring medical receptionists.
 These short-term certificate courses include courses in healthcare ethics, medical records, software applications, communications and general office procedures.

 Employers seek receptionists with knowledge of computer scheduling, electronic records systems and database software.
 Solid interpersonal skills, discretion, a talent for organization and a positive and professional demeanor are important for this position.

 Employment Outlook and Salary

 The BLS projected job growth of 9% between 2016 and 2026 for all receptionists, including those in the medical field.
 This job growth is as fast as average for all other occupations and means that medical receptionists can find good job opportunities, especially if they are well-versed in computer technology.